This is a list of actionable content marketing tips.

 And if you want to see a specific site’s most-shared content, BuzzSumo is the tool for you.

-Or maybe you want to see the pages on a site that bring in the most organic traffic.
-Well Ahrefs can hook you up with that info.
+Or maybe you want to see the pages on a site that brings in the most organic traffic.
+Well, Ahrefs can hook you up with that info.

 Bonus #2: Create Stats Pages

 Stats Pages are a great way to build backlinks without needing to do a bunch of outreach.